gurnec/btcrecover/extract-scripts/README.md

     Blockchain second password hash, salt, and iter_count in base64:
     YnM6LeP7peG853HnQlaGswlwpwtqXKwa/1rLyeGzvKNl9HpyjnaeTCZDAaC4LbJcVkxaECcAACwXY6w=

-When you (or someone else) runs *btcrecover* to search for passwords, you will not need your wallet file or the private key file, only the output from *extract-blockchain-second-hash.py*.
+When you (or someone else) runs *btcrecover* to search for passwords, you will not need your wallet file, only the output from *extract-blockchain-second-hash.py*.
 To continue the example:

     cd \Users\Chris\Downloads\btcrecover-master
     C:\python27\python btcrecover.py --extract-data --tokenlist tokens.txt